 Films — Animated

 - Yellow Submarine.
 While Old Fred is in the mansion, Ringo drives a car right at him.
 Fred stands with his hands out, calmly assuming that Ringo will stop in time.

 - Michael Keaton in Batman.
 He steps directly into the path of the speeding Batmobile, and murmurs "Stop" into his glove.
 The Batmobile stops with inches to spare.

 - 300, in which a Spartan performs this maneuver with a charging rhinoceros he's just brought down with a spear—he does have to step to the side just a bit, as the animal's body slides a bit before it actually comes to a complete stop.

-- Invoked in Brick, where Tug puts Brandon through a test of character by driving a fast-moving car just an inch away from running him over.
-Brandon doesn't get the "unflinching" part right but at least he doesn't jump away, which impresses Tug enough.
+- Invoked in Brick, where Tug puts Brendan through a test of character by driving a fast-moving car just an inch away from running him over.
+Brendan doesn't get the "unflinching" part right but at least he doesn't jump away, which impresses Tug enough.

 - Somewhat of an inversion but still in the spirit of the trope, in Back to the Future, Doc Brown has unflinching faith in the his time machine's accelerator.
 If the car doesn't get up to 88 mph before it reaches him and Marty, then they're going to get flattened.
 As it happens, the time machine blinks out about 20 feet before it hits them.

 - Well, faith in the accelerator and the flux capacitor.
 If that hadn't worked; well, 88 mph would have been much less helpful to their continued life functions.

 - Possibly subverted sixty seconds later when the time machine reappears and almost runs them over.
 This time, they jump out of the way at the last second.

 - In Police Story, Jackie Chan stands in front of a car and fires his gun into the air to stop a bus some bad guys are escaping on.
 It stops so quickly that some of them are sent flying out the front.